Ross Barkley: Why the Everton star is more than the new Gazza

 - In Paul Gascoigne's first full season in professional football (for Newcastle in 1985-86) he made 35 appearances, scoring nine goals

-- So far this season, Ross Barkley has played 15 games for Everton, scoring twice
+- Ross Barkley played 38 games for Everton, scoring seven goals

 - Paul Gascoigne made his first England appearance in a friendly against Denmark in September 1988, at the age of 21

 - Ross Barkley's first England appearance was in the 4-0 World Cup qualifier win against Moldova in September, when he was 19